1981 All-Ireland Senior Camogie Championship final

-The 1981 All-Ireland Senior Camogie Championship Final was the fiftieth All-Ireland Final and the deciding match of the 1981 All-Ireland Senior Camogie Championship, an inter-county camogie tournament for the top teams in Ireland.
+The 1981 All-Ireland Senior Camogie Championship Final, the fiftieth event of its type, is the culmination of the 1981 All-Ireland Senior Camogie Championship.

 A pitch intruder disputing with the referee meant that five minutes of stoppage time had to be played, which was enough for Kilkenny to close a six-point gap in the last eight minutes.
 In the replay, Cork lost Claire Cronin to injury and a late Angela Downey goal gave the Cats a flattering five-point win.
+Was the pitch intruder a Cat?